Opzalas/CMPG-323-Overview---33448809/README.md

 ## The used of a .gitignore file within my projects

-## Storage of creentials and sensitive information
+## Storage of credentials and sensitive information